 - Elevation helps reduce swelling.
 When lying down, use pillows to keep the shoulder(s) elevated higher than the heart.

 - Exercise.
-A doctor or physical therapist can recommend exercises which can stretch and strengthen tendons and shoulder muscles.
+A doctor or physical therapist can recommend exercises that can stretch and strengthen tendons and shoulder muscles.
 Range-of-motion exercises can help avoid frozen shoulder when recovering from tendinitis.
 Good posture will help keep shoulder muscles and tendons properly positioned.

 - Topical analgesics.
 For soft tissue (not bone-related), over-the-counter, topical preparations work through various active ingredients (trade names such as Aspercreme, Ben-Gay, Capzasin-P, Eucalyptamint, Icy Hot, Voltaren Gel and Zostrix) can be helpful for people unable to take oral medications or when oral medications fail to relieve pain or reduce it to a manageable level.